-7.2 application of machine learning in automatic first arrival picking
+7.2 Application of machine learning in automatic first arrival picking neighbouring picks.

-Unlike the two trace-by-trace automated first arrival picking algorithms, machine learning algorithms explore the spatial relationship between data points.
-When technicians perform quality control of the computer-picked FBs, they reject FB picks that vary rapidly with respect to the neighbouring picks.
 Clustering is a machine learning technique that groups the data points according to their attributes.
 It has the potential of automating the human efforts in rejecting and modifying the FB picks that vary too rapidly.
-Three commonly used clustering algorithms are K- Means, Gaussian Mixture Models (GMM) and Density-Based Spatial Clustering of Applications with Noise (DBSCAN).
+Three commonly used clustering algorithms are K-Means, Gaussian Mixture Models (GMM) and Density-Based Spatial Clustering of Applications with Noise (DBSCAN) (see Géron, 2019).